yksnilowyrahcaz/llm-fastapi-example/README.md

  See [John Coltrane Wikipedia page](https://en.wikipedia.org/wiki/John_Coltrane).

 ## Acknowledgements <a name="acknowledgements"></a>
-Thanks to the Llama-index and Hugging Face teams for sharing their work
+Thanks to the developers who created the foundations for this example.

 ## License & copyright <a name="license"></a>
 © Zachary Wolinsky 2023